naub1n/QGIS_CustomCatalog/README.md

     </td>
 </table>

-With this plugin, you can create your own layers tree based on multiple versions and multiple sources.
+With this plugin, you can create your own layers tree from multiple versions and multiple sources.

 <img src="doc/screenshots/catalog_result.jpg">